chrislessard/chrislessard.github.io/_posts/2016-05-19-quantifiers.md

 Each statement uses one of the three "quantifications" mentioned earlier.
 Don't forget, you have no idea who is in this class, but we nevertheless presented some general information about them.

-Consider another, more interesting set: one consisting entirely of even natural numbers.
+Consider a slightly more interesting set: one consisting entirely of even natural numbers.
 The natural numbers can be (loosely) defined as the set of all positive integers, and zero (depending on who you're asking).
 An even number is defined as one that can be expressed as a multiple of two.

-Now have a look at these two sets:
+With that understood, have a look at these two sets:

-$$s = {4, 8, 16, 14, 26}$$
+$$s = \{4, 8, 16, 14, 26\}$$
-$$t = {2, 10, 400, 96}$$
+$$t = \{2, 10, 400, 96\}$$

 If you think about it, both $s$ and $t$ fit the description of the set we provided earlier.
 This, however, is exactly the point we're trying to drive home: we don't actually care which one it is!
-We can discuss properties about the set without needing to know the actual members in it.
+We can discuss properties about the set without needing to know about the actual members contained within it.
+What's more, if we do derive a general property of a set like this one, we can guarantee that *any* instantiation of the set will satisfy the property.

 We'll revisit this concept when we start talking about proofs, you'll get a better idea of this.

 ### 1. Using Symbols